 Using a cost-plus pricing strategy doesn't require extensive research.
-You just need to analyze your production costs (e.g., labor, materials, and overhead) and determine a markup price.
+Instead, you just need to analyze your production costs (e.g., labor, materials, and overhead) and determine a markup price.

 2. The price can be justified.

 The cost-plus pricing strategy makes it easy to communicate to consumers why price changes are made.
-If a company needs to raise the selling price of its product due to rising production costs, the increase can be justified.
+For example, if a company needs to raise the selling price of its product due to rising production costs, the increase can be justified.

 3. It provides a consistent rate of return.